-Memphis Zoo scientists have contributed new knowledge and techniques to the field of conservation biology.
+Memphis Zoo scientists who have contributed their knowledge and techniques to the field of conservation biology.
 Did you know that biologists can now freeze and then reanimate the sperm of many more species than in the past due to the work of Memphis Zoo scientists?
 Our breakthrough discoveries are the result of precise laboratory experimentation, applying the scientific method.
 All of our work, no matter how esoteric it might appear, is conducted with an eye toward gaining an important insight or tool which we then put to work to protect animals.

 Snakes in the City: